-VanJessica Gladney is a first-year graduate student pursuing a PhD in History at the University of Pennsylvania.
+VanJessica Gladney is a first-year graduate student pursuing a Ph.D. in History at the University of Pennsylvania.
 She is a Patterson Graduate Fellow for the 2019-2020 term.
-She serves as the Secretary for the William Fontaine Fellowship Society and the Digital Historian for the Penn & Slavery Project
+She serves as the Co-President for Clio (the history department’s graduate student organization), Co-President of the William Fontaine Fellowship Society and the Digital Historian for the Penn & Slavery Project.

 B.A., English, University of Pennslyvania, 2018